Ebola: North Kivu

 On 7 February 2021, the Congolese health ministry announced a new case of Ebola near Butembo, North Kivu detected a day before.
 The case was a 42-year-old woman who had symptoms of Ebola in Biena on 1 February 2021.
 A few days after, she died in a hospital in Butembo.
 The WHO said that more than 70 people with contact with the woman had been tracked.

 On 11 February 2021, another woman who had contact with the previous woman died in the same town, and the number of traced contacts increased to 100.
 A day after, a third case was detected in Butembo.

 On 3 May 2021, the 12th EVD outbreak was declared over, resulting in 12 cases and six deaths.
 Heightened surveillance will continue for 90 days after the declaration, in case of resurgence.

 Guinea

-In February 2021, Dr Sakoba Keita, head of Guinea's national health agency confirmed that three people had died of Ebola in the south-eastern region near the city of Nzérékoré.
+In February 2021, Sakoba Keita, head of Guinea's national health agency confirmed that three people had died of Ebola in the south-eastern region near the city of Nzérékoré.
 A further five people also tested positive.
 Keita also confirmed more testing was underway, and attempts to trace and isolate further cases had begun.
 On 14 February, the Guinean government declared an Ebola epidemic.
 The outbreak may have started following reactivation of a latent case in a survivor of an earlier outbreak.
 As of 4 May 2021, 23 cases were reported, with no new cases or deaths since 3 April 2021.
 A 42-day countdown period was started on 8 May 2021, and on 19 June, the outbreak was declared over.